folutade/KnowThatYouAnointed/content/posts/the-party.md

   * God promised that one day a human would come to rule the world based on God’s definition of good and resist the temptation to rule on his terms.

-  * Numerous characters were given the opportunity to rule but eventually started to rule on their own terms which leads to a world of violence and injustice.
+  * Numerous characters were given the opportunity to rule but eventually started to rule on their own terms, which led to a world of violence and injustice.

   * After so many failed leaders, God the Father sent Jesus as the Son of God from heaven down to earth to speak and act in a way that would show humans how to rule by God’s definition of good, even when doing so led his enemies to kill him.

-  * Jesus then resurrected from the dead to show that following God’s definition of God leads to a new kind of life that will endure beyond physical death.
+  * Jesus then resurrected from the dead to show that following God’s definition of good leads to a new kind of life that will endure beyond physical death.

-  * Jesus instructed his disciples to spread his teachings, the example of way of life and the surprising announcement of his death and resurrection to people from nations all over the world so that they could turn towards what is good and turn away from what is evil.
+  * Jesus instructed his disciples to spread his teachings, his example of a way of life, and the surprising announcement of his death and resurrection to people from nations all over the world so that they could turn towards what is good and turn away from what is evil.

-  * Jesus then ascended back up into the heavens and told his disciples to be patient and wait for the day when Jesus will back to earth to rid the world of evil once and for all.
+  * Jesus then ascended back up into the heavens and told his disciples to be patient and wait for the day when Jesus will return to earth to rid the world of evil once and for all.

-* Lecrae seems to see himself in that final section of the narrative where he must be patient and wait for Jesus to come back, rid the world of evil, and finally put an end to the “party”.
+* Lecrae seems to see himself in that final section of the narrative where he must be patient and wait for Jesus to come back, rid the world of evil, and finally put an end to the “party.”

 * This idea of being patient and waiting for Jesus to come back to earth and bring a resolution to the narrative is something that Kendrick also expressed during *DAMN.*’s breakthrough moment on the track “FEAR.”

   * *Fear, what happens on Earth stays on Earth
   And I can't take these feelings with me, so hopefully, they disperse